 Easy to use, flexible tween engine built in, for transitions and animations.

 Full sound support

-Advanced configurable sound support across all devices via the Web Audio API.
+Advanced sound support across all devices via the Web Audio API.

 Touch screen pseudo rollovers

-Easily setup finger rollover functionality on a per button/interactive element basis, that mirrors the mouse rollover functionality.
-Activate this function with just one line of code.
+Easily setup finger rollovers on a per button basis, that mirror the mouse rollover.
+Just activate this feature with one line of code.

-This is incredibly useful in scenarios such as point and click adventure games, where you want to provide hints/action names/object names on a rollover, but ordinarily have no easy way to mirror a mouse rollover (without a click) on touch screens.
+This is useful in games such as point and click adventures.
+If you want to give hints/action names/object names on a rollover, you have no easy way to mirror a mouse rollover (without a click) on touch screens.
 Pseudo rollovers make this easy.

 Tile based level map support